 Frequently Asked Questions

 No. The community spouse keeps all of their own income.
-Federal spousal impoverishment law applies the "name on the check" rule: income belongs to whoever receives it.
+Federal spousal impoverishment law applies the name-on-the-check rule: income belongs to whoever receives it.
 Only the institutionalized spouse's income is counted in the Medicaid eligibility calculation, and a portion of that can flow to the community spouse as the CSMIA if it is needed to reach the MMMNA.

 Learn More